stschiff/homepage-gatsby/src/data/posts/2021-03-24-Haskell-CLI.md

 OK, so what's going on here?
 First, we defined a record type called `Options`, which has five fields, called `missingnessThreshold`, `verbose`, and so on.
 Each record has a type.
 Some types should sound familiar, such as `Double` (a decimal number) or `Bool` (True or False), which here define a missingness cutoff filter (exclude individuals with too much missing genotypes) and a verbosity flag (if `True`, print out extra log messages).

-The two other types are themselves custom types, defined below the record type. `SummaryStatSpec` represents different genome-wide summary statistic types that the user might want to compute for the specified individuals.
+The three other types are themselves custom types, defined below the record type. `SummaryStatSpec` represents different genome-wide summary statistic types that the user might want to compute for the specified individuals.
 The type is a simple enumeration of different values(`Heterozygosity`, `SegregatingSites` and `HardyWeinbergDeviation`), separated in Haskell using the pipe (`|`) operator.
 A value of type `SummaryStatSpec` has to be strictly one of these three choices.
 Notice how the type itself already guarantees exclusivity: the `summaryStatSpec` field cannot be simultaneously `Heterozyosity` and `SegregatingSites`.

 Similarly, `FormatSpec` defines two alternatives `PlinkFormat` and `VCFFormat` (separated as above by the pipe operator `|`).
 However, now we have some additional values defined here.
 A `PlinkFormat` value is associated with three filenames of type `FilePath`.
 The alternative, `VCFFormat`, is associated with one filename.
 This may become clearer with an example: